 Rapids Camp Lodge is an easy to reach full service fly-out Alaskan fly fishing lodge with excellent home waters and one of the most diverse and exciting fly fishing programs in Alaska.
 Seasoned hardcore fly anglers appreciate the wide range of water the lodge frequents.
-This includes staples like the Moraine, Battle Creek, Contact Creek, Headwaters Creek and the American River.
-Other prolific “under the radar” rainbow and char fisheries mandate the use of a wheel plane and sturdy walking legs.
+This includes staples like the Brooks, Moraine, Battle Creek and the American River.
+Other prolific “under the radar” rainbow and char fisheries mandate the use of their fleet of float and/or wheeled planes and sturdy walking legs.
 During the early and late season, the lodge concentrates on fly fishing for large rainbows in the “rapids” of the Naknek River near the lodge.
 Anglers typically employ spey rods and steelhead tactics to entice these supercharged rainbows that commonly run in the five to ten pound range.
 Spey tackle and instruction are available to all interested at no additional cost.

 Rapids Camp Lodge is only seven miles up-river from King Salmon and just an eighty minute flight from Anchorage.

 Located just downstream of the famous “rapids” of the Naknek river, Rapids Camp Lodge has some of the state’s most remarkable trophy rainbow fly fishing mere minutes from their dock.
 The local rapids section of the Naknek river is especially good early and late in the season and holds great appeal to anglers who like to fly fish in a traditional steelhead fashion with spey rods.
 Additionally the fly fishing here centers around the rainbow, char, and salmon fisheries of the greater Bristol Bay/Katmai region.
 Rapids Camp has an excellent king salmon fly fishing program as well as a very good coastal program for targeting silver salmon.
 The lodge strives to have one guide for every two anglers.